santoshlite/Empyrial/README.md

 ✋ 🛑 **DISCLAIMER: Trafalgar became Empyrial**
 Trafalgar is still usable but it will not be maintaned.
-Empyrial is still in development so there are **bugs** but there will be a lot more than Trafalgar!
+Empyrial is still in development, a lot of new stuff is going to come soon!

 # By Investors, for Investors.
 <br><br><br><br><br><br>